intrig/ict/ict/bitstring.md

 namespace ict
 ```

-Bitstrings store variable sized data and provide access at a bit level.
+Bitstrings store resizable data and provide access at a bit level.
 There are convenient ways of converting
 bitstrings to and from strings and integers.
 The bitstring unit test provides usage examples.

 Input and output bit streams can be used for writing and reading bits to and from a stream.